aldidwiki/TMDb-Compose/readme.md

 *   [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) for crash reporting
 *   [Firebase Analytics](https://firebase.google.com/docs/analytics) for analytics

-## Building the App

-To build and run the app, you will need to:

-1. Clone the repository.
-2. Get an API key from [TMDb](https://www.themoviedb.org/documentation/api).
-3. Create a `local.properties` file in the root of the project.
-4. Add your TMDb API key to the `local.properties` file as follows:

-    ```
-    TMDB_API_KEY="YOUR_API_KEY"
-    ```

-5. Open the project in Android Studio and run the app.

 ## Screenshots

 | Main Screen | Movie Detail | Favorite Screen | Person Detail |